-4.6 Whilst the site currently occupies an open countryside location, it lies immediately adjacent to an existing row of houses and in close proximity to the settlement development limits associated with Pontyberem.
+4.6 Whilst the site currently occupies an open countryside location, it lies immediately adjacent to the settlement development limits associated with Pontyberem.
 The actual proximity of the site to the predominantly residential area within the village is clearly shown on the aerial photograph below (Figure ii).